farkhor/PaRMAT/README.md

 PaRMAT
 ======

-PaRMAT is a multi-threaded large-scale RMAT graph generator.
-Using PaRMAT, you can create very very large synthetic directed or undirected RMAT graphs.
-With PaRMAT, you can allow or disallow existence of duplicate edges or edges having the same source and destination vertices.
+PaRMAT is a multi-threaded RMAT graph generator.
+Using PaRMAT, you can create very large directed or undirected RMAT graphs.
 PaRMAT is designed to exploit multiple threads and to avoid failing when there is not a lot of memory (RAM) available.

 A little bit of background